robert-loo/fitlife-capstone/README.md

 React, SASS, Flexbox, Node, Express,Git & Github, HTML, CSS, Javascript

+Currently the test username and password for this app is the following:

+username: robert
+password: 123

 Please refer to the following link in order to download the server-side of this project.

 Link: https://github.com/rloo89/fitlife-server-capstone